 Charco Azul and Cuevas Arenales

 6. Go early in the day.
 This area gets busier as day goes on, parking is limited, and the roads are narrow, making getting out difficult.

 7. Please keep the area clean.
-It seems the local area thugs use this area to dump (allegedly) stolen cars and burn them.
-But there was also a bunch of other “day tripper” trash when we were there.
 Please clean up after yourselves (and others), and take the trash out with you.

+Charco Azul and Cuevas Arenales